get encouragement and coping mechanisms sent right to your inbox

 PMDD vs PMS vs PME and why it matters

-Spiraling every month on repeat while your clawing your way out from the singed ashes of self sabotage …can be utterly exhausting.
-But first… you aren’t alone.
-But second, why is it happening?
-And.. what is it??
+Spiraling every month on repeat while you’re simultaneously clawing your way out from the singed ashes of self sabotage and the bridges you’ve burned …can be utterly exhausting.

 Well, maybe it’s PMDD.
 Or maybe even PME.